kdszafranski/eagle_reserve/readme.md

 * Ensure that [Node.js](https://nodejs.org/en/) is installed
 * Ensure that [MongoDB](https://www.mongodb.com/) is installed
 * `npm install` dependencies
-* Eagle Reserve requires a MongoDB DBMS, and a database URL at `DATABASE_URL`.
+* Eagle Reserve requires a MongoDB DBMS, and a database URL at environmental variable `DATABASE_URL`.
 Eagle Reserve was developed using [MongoDB](https://www.mongodb.com/) and [Mongoose](http://mongoosejs.com/).
 * Register your application at the [Google Developers Console](https://console.developers.google.com).
   * Make sure your application has permissions for the Google Plus API
   * Create and save API credentials and the client secret, to be used as environmental variables referenced below.
-* In order to generate and send emails from within the app, the follow environmental variables are required:
+* In order to generate and send emails from within the app, the following environmental variables are required:
   * `GOOGLE_AUTH_CLIENT_ID`
   * `GOOGLE_AUTH_CLIENT_SECRET`
   * `GOOGLE_AUTH_CALLBACK_URL`
   * `DM_SESSION_SECRET`
   * `ER_MYEMAIL` (email from which confirmation emails will be sent)
-  * `ER_MYPASSWORD` (password for the email above)
+  * `ER_MYPASSWORD` (password for the email account above)
 * To give permissions to the first admin user, manually edit the object within MongoDB via terminal by running the following commands:
   * `mongo`
   * `use eagleReserveDatabase`